 Collective Labour Agreements

-Collective labour agreements govern pay and working conditions for approximately 88 % of employees in Germany (previous year: approximately 89 %).
+Collective labour agreements govern pay and working conditions for approximately 89.5 % of employees in Germany (previous year: 88.0 %).

-In April 2015, the parties to the labour agreement – the Association of German Seaport Operators (Zentralverband der deutschen Seehafenbetriebe e.V. or ZDS) and the trade union ver.di – agreed wage table increases of 3.0 % from 1 June 2015 with a twelve-month term for port workers at companies which operate at German seaports.
+In May 2016, the parties to the labour agreement – the Association of German Seaport Operators (Zentralverband der deutschen Seehafenbetriebe e.V. or ZDS) and the trade union ver.di – agreed wage table increases of 2.5 % from 1 June 2016 with a twelve-month term for port workers at companies that operate at German seaports.
 Similar deals have been reached for further wage agreements of the HHLA Group.
 One component of the labour agreements is a collective demographic fund financed by HHLA to actively address demographic change and ensure age-, ageing- and performance-appropriate working conditions.
 Funds can only be withdrawn from the fund from 2021 onwards.